phi-li-a/philia-language-learning-journey/content/01 - English/English Vocabulary/Particle.md

 [ C ]
 </small>
 >[!note] Definition
->- In the sentence "I tidied up the room", the adverb "up" is a particle.
+>- a word or a part of a word that has a grammatical purpose but often has little or no meaning:
 > > [!example]
+> > - In the sentence "I tidied up the room", the adverb "up" is a particle.
 > > - A phrasal verb is a verb consisting of a verb plus a particle.
 > > - He often comes out with the wrong particle.